One of the highlights from my latest trip to Peru was a two-night stay at Palacio del Inka, a Luxury Collection Hotel by Marriott in Cusco.

 Running out of time for our stay at the Palacio del Inka hotel in Cusco, I was content to order cocktails from the menu.

-Kel and I began with a pair of pisco sours, expertly prepared and decorated with L's in their foamy head (which just so happens to be the first letter of our last names).
+Kel and I began with a pair of pisco sours, expertly prepared and decorated with L's in their foamy head (which happens to be the first letter of our last names).

-Appreciating the moment, space, and company, I suggested a second round.
+I appreciated the moment, space, and company and suggested a second round.
 This time, we ordered two of the bar's signature cocktails.

 I got Competition's Winner, made with Pisco, Ciroc vodka, sweet passion fruit syrup, and lemon.

-It arrived with the drink in a stemless glass, suspended over a colorful garnish in a separate glass holding the drink.
+It arrived with the drink in a stemless glass, suspended over a colorful garnish in a separate glass holding the beverage.

 Our bar experience was a tasteful and elegant end to our last night in Cusco.